oliver-coates/OakAsh-ThornWiki/Oak Ash and Thorn Wiki/Oak Ash and Thorn Wiki/Geography, Geopolitics & History/Notable Institutions/Technical Institutes/Imperial Institute of Brittania.md

 ## Biology

 The Department of Biology studies the natural world and organic life.
-As part of its research, it
+As part of its research, it seeks to understand the history and processes of organic life, as well as understand fleshbending under Inquisitorial supervision.

 ## Chemistry

-The Department of Chemistry
+The Department of Chemistry seeks to understand the nature of molecules, compounds and materials and their interaction with eachother.

 ***